Sonnerz/project05-fullstack-django/README.md

 *   PyLint was also installed and used
 *   All the functions in custom_scripts.js were validated on http://jshint.com/ This site is a tool that helps to detect errors and potential problems in JavaScript code.
+*   Travis CI is run after every git push to test the build

 #### During development:
 *   print() was used extensively for viewing returned data and testing.